10 Important Questions To Ask A Potential Business Partner

-Getting to know your business partner, their skills and intentions is key to a successful future partnership.
-You should look for someone with similar goals, strengths and weaknesses that compliment your own and a strong vision for the future.
-Here are some questions to get you started which you should expand upon during discussions to find out whether this person is a good fit for a partnership.
+The key to a successful future partnership is getting to know your business partner, their skills and intentions.
+It would be best to look for someone with similar goals, strengths and weaknesses that compliment your own and a strong vision for the future.
+Here are some questions to get you started, which you should expand upon during discussions to find out whether this person is a good fit for a partnership.

 Knowing about your potential partner’s financial situation is another important element of this discussion.
-If someone can’t adequately manage their own finances, this suggests that they lack the discipline to properly manage money in general, which could be detrimental for a business.
+If someone can’t adequately manage their finances, they lack the discipline to properly manage money in general, which could be detrimental to a business.

-Make sure that they are comfortable financially and in a strong position to invest money into the business.
+Ensure that they are comfortable financially and in a solid position to invest money into the business.
 A confident answer is what you are looking for.

 For someone to add something to your business, they must have relevant experience in a similar field.
 Here you will be looking for essential skills like strong management style, empathy, creativity and strategic thinking, alongside examples to prove it.

-You also want to know if they have experience in scaling businesses or saving money, for example reducing costs at lease review or identifying great value at commercial property auctions.
+You also want to know if they have experience scaling businesses or saving money, such as reducing costs at lease review or identifying great value at commercial property auctions.
 This is a good time to analyse whether this person will really be contributing something great to the company.

-ALSO READ: INNOVATIONS AND INVESTMENTS TO LEVEL UP FOOD ROBOTICS ON ANOTHER JUNCTURE
+ALSO READ: INNOVATIONS AND INVESTMENTS TO LEVEL UP FOOD ROBOTICS AT ANOTHER JUNCTURE

-It is important to know how this person would react in difficult situations.
+It is essential to know how this person would react in difficult situations.
 Someone whose answer suggests they immediately go on the offensive is not a good sign.

-You should look for someone who thinks about the issue and finds out the facts, comes up with a plan, acts as a strong leader with the support of trusted employees and implements their plan whilst remaining flexible to further change.
+It would help if you are looking for someone who thinks about the issue and finds out the facts, comes up with a plan, acts as a strong leader with the support of trusted employees and implements their plan whilst remaining flexible to change further.
 Taking a rational approach is far better than quickly reacting without knowing all the information.

 Similarly to the first question, this one is all about discovering if this person has a similar vision to your own.
 Here you should look for a serious and achievable response.